JGMartFern/webCrawler/README.md

 - Support for dynamic HTML using Selenium.
 - Further optimization of selectors to improve parsing efficiency and flexibility, making it adaptable to other websites.
+- Create more tests other than those that follow the happy path

 ## Author
 - **Juan Gabriel Martinez**